tomjnixon/puby/README.md

 Ruby objects are represented in python by a proxy object that imitates the behaviour of the underlying ruby object.

-Unlike in ruby, we generally parentheses to call methods.
+Unlike in ruby, we generally use parentheses to call methods.
 Method names are munged to make calling `?` and `!` methods easier.

 ```python